britinimalloy/ReturnOfTheBusmall/md/techncial-requirements-day-11.md

 * Each set should have 3 different images from the previous set of images so create an array to hold the previous 3 images for comparison to current images

-* Function to handle comparison of randomly generated image to images in current and previous arrays
+* Function to handle comparison of randomly generated image to images in current and previous arrays.
+This will be done using an if/else statement to first check against any in current array then also in previous array.
+If it matches any in either array, a call will be put in to the random image generator function to get new image and comparison will start all over.
+If it doesn't match any in current or previous array, it will be pushed into current array.

+* For each image displayed, update the number of times it has been shown first

 * Function to render array of current images to screen